Candace Allen (author)

 Candace Allen (born 1950) is an American novelist, political activist, cultural critic and screenwriter, who is based in London.
 She was the first African-American woman to be a member of the Directors Guild of America.
 She is the niece of actress and drama coach Billie Allen, and the former wife of British conductor Sir Simon Rattle.
+As a writer, Allen has published work including the novel Valaida and the non-fiction book Soul Music: The Pulse of Race and Music, and she is a contributor to The Guardian and other newspapers.

 Biography

 Born in Boston, Massachusetts, in 1950, Candace Allen moved with her family to Stamford, Connecticut, when she was six years old.
-She received her BA from Harvard University, where in the late 1960s–early '70s she was instrumental in the establishment of the African and African-American Studies Department (now headed by Henry Louis Gates, Jr.), before attending the New York University School of Film and Television.
+She received her BA from Harvard University, where in the late 1960s–early '70s she was instrumental in the establishment of the African and African-American Studies Department (now headed by Henry Louis Gates Jr.), before attending the New York University School of Film and Television.
 She became the first African-American female member of the Directors Guild of America.

 In the 1970s, she moved to Los Angeles, California, where for twenty years she worked as an assistant director on feature and television films, and later as a screenwriter.
 She was a founder of Reel Black Women, a professional organization for African-American women in film.
 She also set up and ran for four years a counselling group for young black women at Jordan High School in Watts.

 Allen moved to the UK in 1994, and was married (8 January 1996 – 2004) to British conductor Simon Rattle.
 During this marriage, as the wife of a knight, she was entitled to be known as Lady Candace or Lady Rattle.